Integrative Project

 1. Turn in the final draft of your Integrative Project to your sponsor one month prior to the final deadline.

-2. Have the Evaluation of the Integrative Project for MA Program form filled out by your Sponsor by 4pm of the deadline date.
-Note that late evaluations will delay your graduation.
+2. Have the Evaluation of the Integrative Project for MA Program form filled out by your Sponsor.

-3. One week after the sponsor evaluation deadline, fill out the Psychology in Education Exit Survey to submit a digital copy of your Integrative Project.
+3. Fill out the Psychology in Education Exit Survey to submit a digital copy of your Integrative Project by deadline date.
 Submit a PDF version of your Integrative Project as “Last name_First name Title of Your Project.pdf”.

 Confirmation of your completed Integrative Project will be submitted to the Registrar.
 Your degree audit will then be updated to show that the Integrative Project was completed and approved.